 I survived the encounter through prayer and the study of God’s Word.
 Shortly thereafter, I asked the Lord to show me what went wrong, and received insight from the following scriptures: (Isaiah 8:19-22 & Isaiah 9: 1-7 & John 4: 12-17):

 During the time of Isaiah’s prophecy, God’s people were in darkness and were consulting mediums (Isaiah 8: 19-22).
 The region of the tribes of Zebulon and Naphtali were occupied by gentiles and God’s people were influenced by their pagan practices.
 However, it was prophesized through Isaiah that in this same region Jesus would pierce the darkness with His Light (Truth).
-(Isaiah 9: 1-7, John 4: 12-17).
+(Isaiah 9: 1-7, Matthew 4: 12-17).

 Jesus pierced the darkness with His Word (light) and comfort, and I am so grateful to Him for His faithfulness to help me overcome this grave deception through the guidance of His Holy Spirit and His Word (Isaiah 9: 2, Psalm 37:23-24).